IBM/aspera-cli/docs/README.erb.md

 ## <a id="shares"></a>Plugin: `shares`: IBM Aspera Shares v1

 Aspera Shares supports the "node API" for the file transfer part.
-(Shares 1 and 2)

 ### Shares 1 sample commands